stanford-cme-307/web/grading.md

 or in other such exceptional circumstances.
 Requests due to job interviews, other classes and assignments, and poor planning will not be considered.
 We suggest you save your slip days to insure against catastrophe.

+## Participation

+Students are expected to attend class and actively participate in discussion.
+We may fall back to more formal grading for participation to encourage attendance, but expect to treat it informally in 2023.